davk28/brokenluck.github.io/about/index.md

 ## Expectations

 Everyone is expected to play fairly.
-Members are expected to have a good understanding of battle mechanics, attack fairly, and use their swords.
+Members are expected to have a good understanding of battle mechanics, attack fairly, use their swords, and adjust their defenses according to the above schedule.
 If you can't use your swords, members are expected to let one of the officers know before the outage.

 Each tower has a bonus point associated with it: +3, +2, +1, or none.
 Attacking fairly means that on farming battles, never go above +6 collective bonus